UnitedPlanet/intrexx-in-docker/README.md

 This will create three containers: database, Solr server and portal.
 The portal directory will be created in a named Docker volume.
 This may be used to backup data but also persists the portal between upgrades.

+The default credentials are user `Administrator` with a blank password.

 ## Create new portal from export

 Many users might already have a portal (export) that they wish to deploy in Docker.
 To achieve that, the portal must be provided in zip format.